NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 Correlation
 -----------

+stereo-algorithm (*string*) (default = "asp_bm")
+    Use this option to switch between the different stereo correlation algorithms supported by ASP.
+Their list and brief summary is below.
+See :numref:`external_algorithms` for a full discussion.

+    **Algorithms implememented in ASP**

+    asp_bm (or specify the value '0')
+       The ASP implementation of Block Matching.
+Search in the right image for the best match for a small image block in the left image.
+This is the fastest algorithm and works well for similar images with good texture coverage.

+    asp_sgm (or specify the value '1')
+       The ASP implementation of the Semi-Global Matching (SGM) algorithm :cite:`hirschmuller_sgm_original`.
+This algorithm is
+       slow and has high memory requirements but it performs better in images with less texture.
+See :numref:`sgm` for important details on using this algorithm.

+    asp_mgm (or specify the value '2')
+       The ASP implementation of the More Global Matching (MGM) variant of the SGM algorithm :cite:`facciolo2015mgm` to reduce high frequency artifacts in the output image at the cost of increased run time.
+See :numref:`sgm` for important details on using this algorithm.

+    asp_final_mgm (or specify the value '3')
+       Use MGM on the final resolution level and SGM on preceding resolution levels.
+This produces a result somewhere in between the pure SGM and MGM options.

+    **External implementations (shipped with ASP)**

+    mgm
+       The original MGM implementation.
+See :numref:`original_mgm`.

+    opencv_sgbm and opencv_bm
+       Semi-global block-matching and classical block-matching
+       algorithms from OpenCV 3.
+See :numref:`opencv_sgbm_options` and :numref:`opencv_bm_options`.

+    msmw and msmw2
+       Multi-Scale Multi-Window algorithm (two versions provided).
+See :numref:`msmw`.

 prefilter-mode (= 0,1,2) (default = 2)
     This selects the pre-processing filter to be used to prepare images before they are fed to the initialization stage of the